 This course provides a broad understanding of the Vedas and the Upanishads and the beliefs and practices they advocate.
-The Vedas and the Upanishads are truly vast in their extent and there are few if any who can claim to have full knowledge of their contents.
-Hence what we aim to do here is present a broad outline of the principal themes and then indulge in a more detailed study of a limited number of selected passages.
+The Vedas and the Upanishads are truly vast and there are few if any who can claim to have full knowledge of them.
+Hence, what we do here is present a broad outline of the principal themes and then perform a more detailed study of selected passages.

-In this course we will start a detailed study of Hindu sacred texts with an introduction to the religious teachings of the Veda Samhitas (Vedas) and the Upanishads.
+This course is an introduction to the religious teachings of the Vedas (Veda Samhitas) and the Upanishads.

 The course consists of seven sessions delivered on a weekly basis.

-Session One: The Veda Samhitas and the Vedic Religion
+Session One: Introduction to the Vedas and the Vedic Religion

 Session Four: The Brihad Aranyaka Upanishad

 A glance through any collection of the Upanishads will reveal the Brihad Aranyaka and Chandogya Upanishads as distinct from the others.
 They are much longer than the other Upanishads.
 They are prose rather than verse.
 And they are closer to the Vedas than many of the other Upanishads.

 The speakers here are Vedic priests looking for a spiritual significance to their ritual.
 In this way they seek ultimate reality.
 The notion of a Supreme God is absent.
 The ultimate principle is designated either as the atman or as brahman, though the two are explained as being identical.
 Here, Brahman is to be realised, not prayed to or worshipped.

 In this session we consider the Chandogya Upanishad, read through selected passages, and attempt to interpret their meaning.

 The Chandogya is an Upanishad of the Sama Veda.
 It is similar to the Brihad Aranyaka, so scholars refer to them as the “Vedic Upanishads”.
 These two are regarded as the earliest Upanishads with a suggested date of between 700 and 500 BC.